Jason Calacanis: Career

-In 2007, Calacanis started an internet trend he called "fatblogging" after being fed up with being overweight.
+In 2007, Calacanis is credited with starting an internet trend he called "fatblogging" after being fed up with being overweight.
 Fatblogging is when a person loses weight by exercising and then posting their weight afterwards onto their blog for encouragement and support from commenters and other fatbloggers.

 He launched the web directory Mahalo ("thank you" in Hawaiian), which raised $20 million in venture capital from investors including Sequoia Capital, News Corp, CBS, Mark Cuban, and Elon Musk.
-The company hit a peak of 15 million unique visitors a month and achieved profitability in 2011, but suffered a sharp decline in traffic that year from the Google Panda search algorithm update and shut down in 2014.
+Mahalo hit a peak of 15 million unique visitors a month and achieved profitability in 2011, but suffered a sharp decline in traffic that year from the Google Panda search algorithm update and shut down in 2014.

 Calacanis founded ThisWeekIn.com, which shut down in 2012 but is live again and available as a weekly podcast.

-This Week in Startups (also called TWiSt) is a show hosted by Calacanis and co-hosted by Molly Wood.
+This Week in Startups (also called TWiSt) is a show founded and hosted by Calacanis.
+The show was co-hosted by Molly Wood from 2021 to 2023.
+Molly left the podcast in 2023 for unnamed reasons.

 He also founded a startup Inside.com which focuses on delivering thematic newsletters.
 The company raised $2.6 million.

 In June 2019, Calacanis partnered with the NSW Government to create the Sydney Launch Festival for startups to give their pitches to global audiences.

+After Elon Musk acquired Twitter in 2022 and re-organized the management and governance structure, Calacanis helped run the company Twitter along with David Sacks.